xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 Package managers can be found for different purposes.

-Here are some of them, their purposes, how to install & used them.
+Here are some of them, how to install & use them.

 ### smooth transition